What the SEND Tribunal is — and what it is not

 Draft your grounds of appeal

-On the SEND35 (refusal appeals) or SEND35A (content appeals) explain why the LA's decision is wrong, referring to specific evidence.
-State the outcome you want — for example, 'Order the LA to carry out an EHC needs assessment.'
+On the SEND35 (refusal appeals) or SEND35A (content appeals) explain why the local authority's decision is wrong, referring to specific evidence.
+State the outcome you want — for example, 'Order the local authority to carry out an EHC needs assessment.'

 - 5